EDVANCE | Research

 Context

-Drawing from Maastricht University’s 45 years of expertise in problem-based learning (PBL) and the lessons learnt from the present, digital age, the EDVANCE project set out to investigate good educational practices to inform our future education model in a blended setting and to back our findings by scientific evidence to ensure sustainability.
+Drawing from Maastricht University’s 45 years of expertise in problem-based learning (PBL) and the lessons learnt from the present, digital age, the EDvance project set out to investigate good educational practices to inform our future education model in a blended setting and to back our findings by scientific evidence to ensure sustainability.

 The 2018 EDview position paper emphasised that, at its very core, PBL is based on the principles of constructive, collaborative, contextual and self-directed learning (CCCS).
 Over the past two years, the COVID-19 pandemic accelerated the adoption of diverse educational delivery approaches within UM, e.g., online, hybrid, and blended education.